robregan/dalle/README.md

 To install:
   - clone the repo
-  - install node modules in both the client and server directory
+  - install node modules in both the client and server directories
   - create a .env file with the following credentials:

     -  OPENAI_API_KEY=